Jed Steer

 Steer joined Villa from his hometown club Norwich City on 1 July 2013, after beginning his playing career with the Canaries.
-He has also played on loan for Yeovil Town, Cambridge United, Doncaster Rovers and Charlton Athletic, as well as England at under-16, under-17 and under-19 level.
-He is also eligible to represent Scotland.
+He also played on loan for Yeovil Town, Cambridge United, Doncaster Rovers and Charlton Athletic.
+He finished his career at Peterborough United, winning the EFL Trophy twice.
+Steer also played for England at under-16, under-17 and under-19 level.

 Early life

 Born in Norwich, Norfolk, Steer joined the Norwich City Academy at the age of 9.
 He was spotted playing in goal and City invited the youngster for a trial.
 It was not long before he was offered a youth contract by them.

 Club career

 Norwich City

 Steer signed his first professional contract on his 17th birthday.
 He was first named as a substitute for the FA Cup Second Round tie against Carlisle United in the 2009–10 season.
 Steer played a vital role in the 2010–11 FA Youth Cup; in the Third Round, he saved a penalty in the last minute against Charlton Athletic to ensure Norwich won the game 1–0.
 His coach Ricky Martin said after the game;

 "He's probably the best under-18 goalkeeper in the country, If ever you wanted somebody in goal Jed's the one and he stepped up and made a fantastic save."

-He made his first-team debut on 28 January 2012, in a fourth round FA Cup 2–1 victory against West Bromwich Albion.
+Steer made his first-team debut on 28 January 2012, in a fourth round FA Cup 2–1 victory against West Bromwich Albion.